The Best Dog Breeds For You And Your Family – From A Veterinarian’s Perspective

 The same rules go for the dog’s health.
-If a parent has bone or joint disease, allergic skin disease, other skin disease,bad teeth and gums, ear infections, collapsed nostrils, eye problems, separation anxiety, destructive behavior, tender feet (cutting toe nails), oily musty skin odor, coprophagy, liver, heart or kidney disease, bladder stones, asthma, poor physique or coordination, umbilical and other hernias or another disease, then the puppy is at least ten times as likely to inherit these problems than a puppy from healthy parents.
-Certain breeds are almost guaranteed to have certain breed-related problems. (ref)
+If a parent has bone or joint disease, allergic skin disease, other skin disease,bad teeth and gums, ear infections, collapsed nostrils, eye problems, separation anxiety, destructive behavior, tender feet (cutting toe nails), oily musty skin odor, coprophagy (eating poop), liver, heart or kidney disease, bladder stones, asthma, poor physique or coordination, umbilical and other hernias or another disease, then the puppy is at least ten times as likely to inherit these problems than a puppy from healthy parents.
+Certain breeds are almost guaranteed to have certain breed-related problems.
+Read about that here.

 Equally important, is the historic temperament of the bred of dog you select.
 It is easy to fall in love with a puppy the instant you see it.
 Often the weakest pup in the litter is the most appealing.
 But remember, you will have 12-18 years with this animal as a member of your family.
 Do you want the vet bills this puppy will generate?
 Do you want the family tension it may provide?
 Do you want the guilt associated with owning a sickly pet?
 These are reasons I never suggest a child be taken puppy or dog shopping.
 Children are impulsive.
 If you are too, take a more practical friend along.
 I also discourage buying a puppy as a present for special occasions such as Christmas and birthdays.
 Christmas and birthdays pass – but the puppy becomes a dog and remains with you.
 It is also unwise to purchase a pet to relieve the loneliness of a family member whose partner has passed away.
 Make the suggestion if you like, but let the decision be theirs.